oceanxsec/m8_converter/README.md

 `python m8_converter.py ./input`

-*this command will copy all files, converting those with a bit depth other than 16, to the directory `output`*
+*This command will copy all files, converting those with a bit depth other than 16, to the directory `output`*

 ## Setup